platform9/express/README.md

 ```

 ## Configuration Control Plane (CLI Only)
-To configure the CLI to communicate with the Platform9 control plane, run the following command (a sample session is included):
+To configure the Auto-Deploy CLI to communicate with the Platform9 control plane, run the following command (a sample session is included):

 ```
 # ./INSTALL -s